SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/device-registration-via-uplink-message.md

 Before using LoRa devices with {{< product-c8y-iot >}}, you must configure the {{< product-c8y-iot >}} Loriot agent endpoint details in LORIOT Network Server.

-### Configuring the Loriot endpoint using basic authentication
+### Configuring the Loriot endpoint using basic authentication {#configuring-the-loriot-endpoint-using-basic-authentication}

 In LORIOT Network Server you can create multiple applications.
 Each application allows you to configure LoRa devices.